 Hypnotherapy may also be helpful in treating many conditions and symptoms in which psychologic factors can influence physical symptoms:

 Hypnotherapy has been used with some success to help people stop smoking and lose weight.
 Some people are able to learn to hypnotize themselves.

 The mechanism of hypnotherapy is poorly understood from a scientific standpoint.

 Biofeedback is a method of bringing unconscious biologic processes under conscious control.
 Biofeedback involves the use of electronic devices to measure and report back to the conscious mind information such as heart rate, blood pressure, muscle tension, and brain surface electrical activity.
 With the help of a therapist or with training, people then can understand why these functions change and can learn how to regulate them.

-Typically, biofeedback is used to treat pain (see Nondrug Pain Treatments), including headache and chronic abdominal pain, stress, insomnia, fecal or urinary incontinence attention-deficit/hyperactivity disorder and mild cognitive impairment, tinnitus, and Raynaud's syndrome.
+Typically, biofeedback is used to treat pain (see Nondrug Pain Treatments), including headache and chronic abdominal pain, as well as stress, insomnia, fecal or urinary incontinence, attention-deficit/hyperactivity disorder, mild cognitive impairment, tinnitus, and Raynaud syndrome.

 Biofeedback has been shown to be clinically effective in treating certain problems (for example, headaches, incontinence, and attention-deficit/hyperactivity disorder).

 Last full review/revision February 2009 by Steven Rosenzweig, MD